bogomirov/keyboard-shortcuts/README.md

 6. Delete the intermediary `.png` images you exported from Photoshop

-7. As above, ensure the new background images are available to your desktop theme
+7. As noted previously, ensure the new background images are available to your desktop theme

-Do not forget to store the changes you made to the project files into the local repository.
-In this way you can switch back and forth between modifications, protect against accidental file loss, recover errors, etc. On Windows, execute in Command Prompt:
+Do not forget to store the changes you made to the project files in your local Git repository.
+In this way you can switch back and forth between modifications, protect against accidental file loss, recover from errors, etc. Execute in Command Prompt:

 1) Switch to the location where you have installed the keyboard shortcuts repo:

 ```
-  cd %USERPROFILE%\AppData\Local\keyboard-shortcuts
+  cd %USERPROFILE%\keyboard-shortcuts
 ```

 2) Commit the changes you have made, adding a relevant descriptive comment, e.g.: